 Target heart rate zones are based on a percentage of the fastest rate that your heart can beat per minute.
-This is known as the maximal heart rate and can be calculated using the following formula:
+This is known as the maximum heart rate and can be calculated using the following formula:

-maximal beats per minute (bpm) = 206.9 - (age in years x 0.67) *
+maximum beats per minute (bpm) = 206.9 - (age in years x 0.67) *

 Below is an example equation for a 40-year-old person exercising at moderate intensity.